 As for the Cottonera, this once prosperous area, with its fortune revolving around the harbour activity, gradually fell on hard times (Fabri, 1997, p.
 90).
 The economic returns from this source of activity dwindled during the latter part of this century, especially following the process of British decolonisation (read: rundown of British forces).
+Ironically, the increase in affluence enjoyed by the militant dock workers during Labour's 16-year rule (1971-1987), as well as developments in the means of transportation, led many of them to move out of the area to live in other communities throughout Malta.

-Ironically, the increase in affluence enjoyed by the militant dock workers during Labour's sixteen year rule (1971-1987), as well as developments in the means of transportation, led many of them to move out of the area to live in other communities throughout Malta.
-Parts of the area are now characterised by cheap housing and a concentration of members of low income groups coming from different other parts of the island.
+Parts of the area are now characterised by cheap housing and a concentration of members of low-income groups coming from different other parts of the island.
 Because of its cheap housing, the area is (or parts of the area are) also proving attractive to immigrants from Africa and the Southern Mediterranean, especially those who have not been granted a work permit (Caruana, 1999).
-This demographic shift, or process of displacement/dislocation, led to the Cottonera being an architectural melange in which sturdy medieval-like fortifications provide the backdrop to an area in which Baroque churches and palaces exist alongside impressive old dwelling places, plain housing estates (product of the Labour government's social housing programme in the 70s and early eighties) and an alarming number of decrepit houses reminiscent of a Dickensian setting.
-In one particular city of the Cottonera, one notices lots of hanging linen, a characteristic of proletarian life in many a Southern Mediterranean locality.
-Amidst the squalid and drab greyish surroundings, one comes across the occasional quaint shrine, a common feature in this part of the world (see the vignettes in Dolci, 1959).
-Certain parts of the Cottonera convey the impression of a 'Naples in miniature' - more accurately, certain districts of the Southern Italian metropolis in miniature.
-The setting would provide the perfect backdrop to an Eduardo de Filippo play.
+This demographic shift, or process of displacement/dislocation, led to the Cottonera being an architectural melange in which sturdy medieval-like fortifications provide the backdrop to an area in which Baroque churches and palaces exist alongside impressive old dwelling places, plain housing estates (product of the Labour government's social housing programme in the 1970s and early 1980s) and an alarming number of decrepit houses (see Planning Council, 1998).
+The latter mentioned buildings are reminiscent of a Dickensian setting.
+More appropriately, given the Mediterranean context, they would provide an excellent backdrop to an Eduardo de Filippo play.

-More strongly associated with the area are the sounds emanating from the Malta Drydocks, notably the sound of grid blasting and the sound of the sirens which, in the latter case, indicate such things as stoppages for breaks and resumption of work.
-Alas, there have been sounds from the Drydocks with a tragic ring to them; the sounds of explosions resulting in a number of deaths.
+More strongly associated with the area are the sounds emanating from the Malta Drydocks, notably the sound of grit blasting and the sound of the sirens that, in the latter case, indicate such things as stoppages for breaks and resumption of work.
+Alas, there have been sounds from the Drydocks with a tragic ring to them; the sounds of explosions resulting in a number of deaths (Coleiro, 1995).
 This region is also regarded as among the hardest hit in terms of environmental degradation (Callus, 1997).
-Sound pollution and the other effects of grid blasting are not the only environmental hazards to be found.
-There is also oil pollution which stems from intense marine activity.
-(Axiaq, 1997, pp. 11-24) Also evident throughout the Cottonera are the scars of World War II, with the harbour area having been the main target for bombing by the Axis powers, since the British naval base was located in this part of the island.
+Sound pollution and the other effects of grit blasting are not the only environmental hazards to be found.
+There is also oil pollution, which stems from intense marine activity (Axiaq, 1997, pp. 11-24).
+Also evident throughout the Cottonera are the scars of World War II, with the harbour area having been the main target for bombing by the Axis powers, since the British naval base was located in this part of the island.

-The foregoing scenario makes the Cottonera the perfect site for a series of interventionist programmes, referred to by the Italians as assistenzialismo.
-These are based on a deficit construction of the participant/learner.
-They would be programmes which view the participant as object rather than subject.
+The foregoing scenario makes the Cottonera the perfect site for a series of interventionist programmes, referred to by the Italians as assistenzialismoT. hese are based on a 'deficit' construction of the participant/learner.
+They would be programmes that view the participant as 'object' rather than 'subject'.
 It is this danger that we are seeking to avoid in the project in question.

-5. The Project
+The Project